Making Vaccines: Process of Vaccine Development

 Phase II trials

-The next phase of trials involves several hundred people.
+The next phase of trials involves several hundred people, comparing those who did and did not receive vaccine (For more information about placebo-controlled trials, see "Phase III trials" section of page).
 During this phase, scientists try to determine the proper dose of vaccine to be given, and they continue to study the vaccine's safety.
 They also continue to define methods for manufacturing the vaccine, stabilizing the product, determining packaging vials, and establishing assays necessary for the trials.
 An important aspect of this phase is to establish manufacturing consistency, so that each lot comes out with similar results.

 The manufacture of the vaccine must also be completed in the building that would be used to make the final product.
 The company must continue to keep the FDA apprised of its progress and results during this time.
 At any time during this process the company or the FDA can decide against continued development.